Discover

 Manchester

-With a gross value added (GVA) to the UK of £79 billion in 2021, Greater Manchester is the largest regional economy outside of London.
-It generates more wealth than Leeds, Sheffield, and Liverpool combined.
+With a gross value added (GVA) of approximately £79 billion in 2021, Greater Manchester is the largest regional economy in the UK outside of London.
+Its economy outperforms other major northern cities such as Leeds, Sheffield, and Liverpool, highlighting its central role in the Northern Powerhouse.

 Manchester: A City Guide for Buy-to-Let Investors